Population Advice for Research Committee (PARC)

 If you would like to find out more about PARC you can email email@example.com

-If you would like to find out more about Involving People you can see their website (https://www.healthandcareresearch.gov.wales/involving-people-network/) or email email@example.com
+If you would like to find out more about Involving People Network you can visit the Health and Care Research Wales website (https://www.healthandcareresearch.gov.wales/involving-people-network/) or email firstname.lastname@example.org

 You can follow South West Wales’ RDCS by finding us on Twitter https://twitter.com/rdcs_sww